By Florent Stroppa, General Manager Europe of Value Added Service Provider OnMobile

 The big topic for us at TADS is the vision for reinventing RBT.

 As an end-user, RBT has allowed you to express yourself through music during the period between the phone ringing and you picking up the phone.
-Whenever over the counter drugs similar to xanax someone calls you, they hear the song you have selected for them.
+Whenever someone calls you, they hear the song you have selected for them.
 The song you select becomes your “telephone profile”, an extension of your personality.
 The RBT market is big.
 As the world’s biggest and most established RBT provider, OnMobile already manages more than 72 million subscribers using RBT and has 50 operators trusting us on Managed Services across 35 countries.

 We are reinventing RBT by opening the ringback airtime to developers, i.e. allowing third parties to fill the 6-7 seconds of airtime with anything they want: music, information, audio promotions or ads.
 Whilst six seconds may not seem a lot, when you put it into the context that tweets are under 140 characters and can have such a significant impact, you can only imagine the opportunities that could be unleashed with opening those 6-7 seconds with alternative forms of communication.